Interpolation for the two-way modal mu-calculus

 For trace atoms $\gamma \trace[k] \chi$ (and negated trace atoms $\gamma \ntrace[k] \chi$) occurring in $\Lambda^{\ldiap\phi}$ this is not a problem, as there are no trace atoms where $\gamma$ is fixpoint-free.

-\item Any discharge rule $\RuDischarge{\dd}$ is duplicated to $\RuDischarge{\dd(l)}^l$ and $\RuDischarge{\dd(r)}^r$, where $\dd(l)$ and $\dd(r)$ are fresh discharge tokens. \item \RuReset[] rules: By induction on $\pi$ we can show that in every annotated sequent no name $\dx$ occurs in both the left and the right component.
+\item Any discharge rule $\RuDischarge{\dd}$ is deleted. \item \RuReset[] rules: By induction on $\pi$ we can show that in every annotated sequent no name $\dx$ occurs in both the left and the right component.
 This holds as only fresh names are introduced and in no rule do names cross the split.
-Thus \RuReset[] can always be translated to either $\RuReset[]^l$ or $\RuReset[]^r$. \item Any discharged leaf $u$ in $\rho$ labelled by $\dd$ is translated to a discharged leaf $v$ in $\pi$, that is labelled by $\dd(l)$ if the repeat path $\alpha_v$ is left-successful and by $\dd(r)$ otherwise. \item \AxLit can either be translated to a left or a right rule, as we allow $\phi$ and $\mybar{\phi}$ to appear on different sides of the component. \item If the applied rule is \RuCut (or \RuTCut), add $\phi$ and $\mybar{\phi}$ (or $\phi \trace[k] \psi$ and $\phi \ntrace[k] \psi$) to the respective left components if $\phi \in \ClosN(\Gamma)$ and to the respective right components otherwise. \item In the rule \RuJump it holds that $\phi^{\sigma}, \psi^{\tau}, \phi \trace[k] \psi$ are all either in $\ClosN(\Gamma)$ or in $\ClosN(\Delta)$, since all trace atoms are relevant.
+Thus \RuReset[] can always be translated to either $\RuReset[]^l$ or $\RuReset[]^r$. \item If the applied rule is \RuCut (or \RuTCut), add $\phi$ and $\mybar{\phi}$ (or $\phi \trace[k] \psi$ and $\phi \ntrace[k] \psi$) to the respective left components if $\phi$ is in $\ClosN$ of the left component of the conclusion and to the respective right components otherwise. \item In the rule \RuJump it holds that $\phi^{\sigma}, \psi^{\tau}, \phi \trace[k] \psi$ are all either in $\ClosN(\Gamma)$ or in $\ClosN(\Delta)$, since all trace atoms are relevant.
 Similarly, for \RuTrans and \AxTraceNeg all explicitly written formulas in its conclusion belong to the same component of the sequent. \item All other rules have only one explicitly written formula in the conclusion and thus can easily be translated to a left or right rule. \end{itemize} Condition 3 can easily be satisfied by applying $\RuWeak^r$ if necessary.
-If condition 4 is dissatisfied, then there is $\phi \in \ClosN(\Gamma)\cap\ClosN(\Delta)$ such that $\phi^\sigma$ occurs in the right component at a node $v$ and $\sfR_u\neq \RuExp$.
-We may assume that $\sigma = \epsilon$ due to Lemma \ref{lem.JStwoQfEmptyAnn} and add a $\RuCut^l$ rule of the form
+In order to satisfy conditions 4 and 5 we apply $\RuExp^l$ and $\RuExp^r$ rules whenever necessary.
+Thus we obtain a split \JStwo derivation satisfying the specified conditions.